Gordon Hookey

 #GordonHookey

-A MURRIALITY is the first survey of renowned Waanyi artist Gordon Hookey, charting three decades of practice where artmaking and activism fuse.
+A Murriality is the first survey of renowned Waanyi artist Gordon Hookey, charting three decades of work fusing art and activism.

-Gordon Hookey’s work is best known for its biting satire of Australian culture and politics, its witty critique of racism, and an exploration of oral and image-based history-making traditions.
-Across sculpture, printmaking, video, and large-scale painting, A MURRIALITY presents perspectives on historical and contemporary issues affecting Aboriginal and Torres Strait Islander peoples.
-Through the lens of Hookey’s lived experience as a Murri person, this includes legal injustices, international conflict, cultural representations, and language.
+Hookey is known for his biting satire of Australian culture and politics, his witty critique of racism, and his exploration of oral and image-based history-making traditions.
+Encompassing large-scale painting, sculpture, printmaking, and video, A Murriality presents perspectives on historical and contemporary issues affecting Aboriginal and Torres Strait Islander peoples—including legal injustices, international conflict, cultural representations, and language—via Hookey’s lived experience as a Murri person.

-The exhibition features a significant new commission that draws inspiration from Hookey’s vast collection of political posters and continues his acclaimed series of protest banners.
-Made for use in the public realm at Invasion Day marches and rallies recognising Aboriginal resistance fighter Dundalli, Hookey’s banners provide timely socio-political commentary while also imagining a truly empowered Indigenous future.
+The exhibition features a significant new commission, which continues Hookey’s acclaimed series of protest banners that draws inspiration from Hookey’s vast collection of political posters.
+Made for use in Invasion Day marches and rallies recognising the Aboriginal resistance fighter Dundalli, these banners offer timely socio-political commentary, while imagining an empowered Indigenous future.

 Curated By